jagatpandya/stenotype-design-engineering-storyboard-video-player/README.md

         │           └── source[src="src/videos/stenotype-storyboard.mp4" type="video/mp4"]
         └── script[src="src/scripts/script.js"]
 ```
-Take a look at the layout design of this video player.
-It's created using a mix of a grid and flex boxes, as shown in the screenshot below:
+Explore the layout design of this video player, crafted with a combination of grid and flex boxes.
+The structure is illustrated in the screenshot below:

 ![Screenshot](layout/layout.png?raw=true)

-To view specific layouts, navigate to the corresponding folder by clicking [here](layout/).
+To explore individual elements of the layout, navigate to the corresponding folder by clicking [here](layout/).

 ## License
 Please refer to the [LICENSE](LICENSE) file for information on the license terms and any associated rights and limitations (MIT).